meutband/Coursera/GettingandCleaningData/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 - ‘-XYZ’ is used to denote 3-axial signals in the X, Y and Z directions.
 They total 33 measurements including the 3 dimensions, the X,Y, and Z axes.
+- The mean and standard deviation were calculated for each feature

 | Features  | Description |
 | --------- | ----------- |